- Main User Interface

-Financials displays in proper context, applicable options to preform tasks such as entering payments on a financial document.
+Financials displays in proper context, applicable options to preform tasks such as entering payments or creating incremental invoices on a financial document.

 Workflow will show options based on multiple factors - the type of element currently open, as well as the current status of that element.
 Options shown here serve to move an element forwards or backwards in a process/life-cycle.

 Add Child Elements will display a menu of different accompanying elements that can be added to the one currently open.

 Warehouse will provide shortcuts to jump to an element's Prep Screen or Manifest (when applicable).

 Reload in the bottom right corner will reload the currently open element.
 You can also do this by right-clicking the element's tab and clicking Reload This Tab.

 The Detail Block in Flex is the area in the center of the screen, which occupies the majority of the available space.
 This area dynamically changes to display different views, such as what is seen in the Calendar, what is seen when you have a Quote open (shown below), and what is seen when you open an inventory model or unit.

 On Project Elements (like the Quote shown above), there are two places to change your view.
 In the top, you will see options like Working View and Logistics View.
 These change which fields you see represented in the Detail Block, based on configuration.